 Come to the Barnes, or we’ll come to you.
 Our programs will nourish your students’ imaginations and serve your curricular goals.

-Our in-person school programs are suspended until March 2021 to prioritize the health of students, teachers, and our community.
+Our in-person school programs are suspended until further notice to prioritize the health of students, teachers, and our community.
 We will be offering online experiences for pre-K–12 students during this time.

 Field trips are available for all K–12 students.
 We tailor our one-hour tours and lessons to meet the needs, abilities, and grade level of each group.

 Weekdays, October through June; register at least 30 days in advance.

 $5 per person; free for a limited number of School District of Philadelphia schools.

 This program encourages students in grades 5–8 to think mathematically about artworks by examining the shapes, sizes, numbers, and space in compositions, then use their discoveries to tell stories and find meaning in the artist’s choices.